DA0-DA0/dao-contracts/contracts/external/dao-proposal-incentives/README.md

 ## TODO
 - [ ] Unit and Integration tests with a full DAO
 - [ ] Support Cw20
+- [ ] Use `cw-ownable` to configure a contract owner who can update the proposal incentives config.
 - [ ] Add more info to the readme and delete this TODO section